4GeeksAcademy/Templates-Boilerplates/site/src/docs/other/express/crud.md

 repository.merge(user, { firstName: "Timber" }, { lastName: "Saw" }); // same as user.firstName = "Timber"; user.lastName = "Saw";
 ```

-* `preload` - Creates a new entity from the given plain javascript object.
+* `preload` - Creates a new entity from the given plain JavaScript object.
 If the entity already exists in the database, then
 it loads it (and everything related to it), replaces all values with the new ones from the given object,
 and returns the new entity.
 The new entity is actually an entity loaded from the database with all properties
 replaced from the new object.